rust-lang/rust/active/0000-and-mut-patterns.md

 It is also more verbose if someone does actually want the current `&mut x` behaviour (of binding the contents to a mutable local): `&mut mut x`.
 However, this seems like a very rare edgecase.

+Macros wishing to pattern match on either `&` or `&mut` need to handle each case, rather than performing both with a single `&`.
+However, macros handling these types already need special `mut` vs. not handling if they ever name the types, or if they use `ref` vs. `ref mut` subpatterns.

 # Alternatives